zoghal/Translations/README.md

  * Can transparently replace cake's own functions
  * Generates translation definitions as they are used
  * Human-readable replacement markers
- * Admin interface for editing translations, creating new locales importing/exporting

 ##Installation